c-mac1/react-app/README.md

 Development Decisions
 Using AgGrid for the table
  - I chose this as it has a lot of really great features like virtual scrolling, pagination, filtering.
 I also like the UI and the ability to customize the columns.
 It takes alot of the heavy lifting off of me and is easily integrated into the project.
+I also was able to create this as a reusable component that expects data and styles as props.

 Using SWR for the data fetching
 - Being fairly new top react a quick google search led me to SWR.
 I chose this as it is a really great library for data fetching.
 It has a lot of really great features like caching, revalidation, and stale-while-revalidate.
 It also has very simple and readable code that is easy to understand and modify.